Collateral (film): Pre-production

 Mimi Leder and cinematographer Janusz Kamiński were attached to the project at one point as the director.
 Brazilian filmmaker Fernando Meirelles had initially agreed to direct, but eventually decided to exit as the production would require him to relocate to Los Angeles for eight months.
 Meirelles described his vision for the film as being that of a comedy, and looked at telling it in a way similar to Martin Scorsese's After Hours.

 Upon Russell Crowe expressing interest in playing the role of Vincent, development on the film moved forward.
 Crowe got his The Insider director Michael Mann involved, but after constant delays, Crowe departed the project.
+Mann explained that the confined time frame and smaller scale of the film in comparison to previous efforts like The Last of the Mohicans and Heat were what drew him to the project.
 Mann then approached Tom Cruise with the idea of him playing Vincent and Adam Sandler in the role of Max.
 Sandler later dropped out due to scheduling conflicts with Spanglish and was replaced by Jamie Foxx.
 Beattie wanted the studio to cast Robert De Niro as Max, once again making him a taxi driver, though the exact opposite of Travis Bickle.
 The studio refused, insisting on a younger actor for the role.

+To prepare for the role of Vincent, Cruise watched a few movies about professional killers such as Jean-Pierre Melville’s Le Samouraï (starring Alain Delon), with Cruise describing his fascination with the "solitary and melancholic charisma in carrying out his cruel affairs.”
+Cruise's appearance and character in the American film are also reminiscent of the character played by Delon in that film.